trashbirdecology/luisdva.github.io/about/index.md

 ---

+image:
+  feature: featurerat2.jpg

+## This site
+Welcome to my personal research site.
+I'll be using this site for news, updates on research articles, and blog posts.
+The layout and design are work in progress, as I slowly learn more about Git, Markdown and Jekyll.

 ## Research

 I'm interested in mammal diversity - past, and present.
 Through my research I aim to identify the mechanisms that generate spatial and taxonomic patterns of diversity, and the processes that threaten it.
 My broader interests include ecomorphology and phylogenetic comparative methods; one of my ongoing projects involves relating ecology to morphology to phylogeny in rodents using museum collections and phylogenies.